Hawthorne001/dynamics365smb-docs/business-central/ai-in-bc.md

 ---
-title: Marketing text suggestions with Copilot overview
+title: AI in Business Central
 description: Get an overview of the AI content-generating capabilities in Business Central.
 author: jswymer
 ms.author: jswymer